course-details-portlet

 Knowledge:

-• know different methods for dance teacher leadership and what defines a good dance instructor/dance teacher
+• Of different methods for dance teacher leadership and what defines a good dance instructor/dance teacher.

-• have knowledge of central teaching and learning principles with dance didactics and pedagogics
+• Of central teaching and learning principles with dance didactics and pedagogics.

-• have knowledge about the importance of a healthy social environment for learning dance
+• About the importance of a healthy social environment for learning dance.

-• have knowledge of different teachings and working methods in the teaching of dance
+• Of different teaching and working methods in the teaching of dance.

 Skills: